babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/services/staking-indexer.md

 Note: If the indexer fails to start due to re-org, please rerun the command to start it.

-## 5. Create systemd service (Optional)
+## 5. Create systemd service (Optional - Linux Only)

 ### 5.1 Create systemd service definition

-Run the following command, replacing `your_username` with your actual username:
+Run the following command, replacing `system_username` with the appropriate system user or service account name:

 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/sid.service